wrye-bash/wizparse/Breaking Changes.md

   ```
   The reason is, again, backwards compatibility.
   Double and triple backslashes for line continuation occur in several wizards and are relatively easy to support.
+- Random unicode characters in a wizard are no longer silently ignored, but instead cause an error.
+  For example, one SSE wizard had several ▒ characters (MEDIUM SHADE, U+2592) at the end of a line.
 - New keywords:
   - `DeSelectAllPlugins`
   - `DeSelectPlugin`